Audience

 Employees

-- understand and fulfil their obligation to identify and report allegations of suspected wrongdoing (that is, fraud, corrupt conduct and other misconduct) in accordance with the Code of Conduct for the Queensland Public Service and the Department's Standard of Practice
+- understand and fulfil their obligation to identify and report allegations of suspected wrongdoing (that is, fraud, corrupt conduct, misconduct or reportable conduct) in accordance with the Code of Conduct for the Queensland Public Service, CSO Act and the department's Standard of Practice

 - maintain confidentiality of information of complaints/reports made under this procedure

-- complete mandatory training (DoE employees only) and role-specific education and training consistent with fraud, corruption and misconduct prevention matters in their area of responsibility and relevant delegation/s (DoE employees only)
+- complete mandatory training (DoE employees only) and role-specific education and training consistent with fraud, corruption, misconduct and reportable conduct prevention matters in their area of responsibility and relevant delegation/s (DoE employees only)

-- report complaints of suspected corrupt conduct or misconduct by the Director-General without unreasonable delay
+- report complaints of suspected corrupt conduct, misconduct or reportable conduct by the Director-General without unreasonable delay

 - participate in workplace investigations (DoE employees only) where they have been lawfully and reasonably directed to do so.